 In short

-• High temperatures combined with stagnant water and nutrient overload usually results in excessive algae growth;
+- High temperatures combined with stagnant water and nutrient overload usually results in excessive algae growth, leading to bloom formation.

-• Algae blooms usually occur in freshwater or marine water bodies;
+- Algae blooms usually occur in freshwater or marine water bodies where sufficient light and nutrient concentrations support algae production.

-• To prevent or restore an unbalanced ecosystem, it’s important to tackle algae-related issues.
+- To prevent or restore an unbalanced ecosystem, it’s important to tackle algae-related issues caused by excessive nutrients and environmental conditions.

-These so-called algal blooms deplete oxygen in water, release toxins, and cause bad taste and foul odors.
-Without treatment, algae continue to grow, disrupting the natural balance of an ecosystem.
+These so-called algal blooms deplete oxygen in water, release algal toxins, and cause bad taste and foul odors.
+Without treatment, algae continue to grow, receiving sunlight.
+This disrupts the natural balance of an ecosystem and affects the health of aquatic animals and plants.

 How does algae grow?